 Distance Logs: Entering distance logs in STRIDES is required throughout the season so that your Young Runners can receive appropriate distance and time.

 Here are helpful ideas to keep your Young Runners program both productive and fun.
 Attend one of the After the Basics training sessions offered by NYRR to get more tips.
 Your Young Runners Field Coordinator is also available to help you with planning.
 Practices should include a warm-up, a cool-down, and some or all components from the following resources:

 Your Young Runners will develop greater and longer-lasting health habits as they progress to running longer distances.
 Here's a general age-based distance guideline:

 Know the emergency procedures of your school or organization and keep up-to-date health and permission forms for each of your athletes.
 Three potential safety issues that you should be prepared for at all times are:

 Bring a first aid kit to every practice and race for minor cuts and bruises.
 In more serious cases of injury or illness, do not hesitate to call 911.
 Use emergency contact numbers to call parents or guardians, and stay with the athlete until medical attention has been given.

-When injuries occur during a practice or event, an Accident Report Form (available on your flash drive) must be filled out and returned to NYRR by the next day.
+When injuries occur during a practice or event, an Incident Report Form (available on STRIDES) must be filled out and returned to NYRR by the next day.